Chocolate syrup

-Chocolate syrup is a sweet, chocolate-flavored condiment.
+Chocolate syrup, sometimes called chocolate sauce, is a sweet, chocolate-flavored condiment.
 It is often used as a topping or dessert sauce for various desserts, such as ice cream, or mixed with milk to make chocolate milk or blended with milk and ice cream to make a chocolate milkshake.
-Chocolate syrup is sold in a variety of consistencies, ranging from a thin liquid that can be drizzled from a bottle to a thick sauce that needs to be spooned onto the dessert item.
+The condiment is sold in a variety of consistencies, ranging from a thin liquid that can be drizzled from a bottle to a thick sauce that needs to be spooned onto the dessert item.
+Typically, the former is called "syrup" and the latter is called "sauce", although the terms can be used interchangeably.

 Chocolate syrup is also used to top puddings and cakes.
 Some restaurants use an artistic drizzling of chocolate syrup to decorate servings of cheesecake or cake, along with other decorations such as cocoa powder, powdered sugar or chocolate shavings.
 Some brands of chocolate syrup are marketed as chocolate milk syrup (e.g., Nesquik).
 Other brands are marketed as ice cream sundae toppings.

 Ingredients

 A simple chocolate syrup can be made from unsweetened cocoa powder, a sweetener such as sugar, and water.
 Recipes may also include other ingredients, such as corn syrup, malt, and flavorings like vanilla extract.

-Industrial recipes may contain ingredients such as: